BillJr99/Ursinus-CS173/_pages/Labs/2DArrays/lab-asciiart.md

 ![Ursinus Flag ASCII Rendering](../images/lab-asciiart/ursinusFlag_2_1_text.png)

-## Art Contest
+## Extra Credit: Art Contest
 As an optional part of this assignment, students may create a submission as part of an art contest.
-Any submission whatsoever will receive 2 extra credit points, and the winner will receive 5 extra cedit points.
+Any submission whatsoever will receive 7.5% extra credit points, and the winner will receive an additional 7.5% extra cedit points.

 In your README, in addition to the standard questions, please also indicate if you have a submission for the art contest.
 If so, do you give your permission to post publicly on the class web site?
 What name/pseudonym should I use when posting?